 In some instances, the injured driver must prove that they were not the one at fault or that they did not contribute fault in the accident.
 Examining the circumstances alongside evidence and witness statements, you and your lawyer can dispute any allegations of fault or reduce your contributory fault, thus helping you recover more money for your injury.

-If you have been injured in an auto accident and want help deciding what to do next, you can contact Lowry & Associates today.
+If you have been injured in an auto accident and want help deciding what to do next, you can contact Lowry & Associates at 207-775-3819 or fill out our free case review form.
 Dial the number you see above or complete the brief contact form below, and you will receive a free case review that can help you decide what to do next.